Kris Fair: Background

 Fair grew up in Mount Airy, Maryland, and graduated from Linganore High School in 2002.
-He later attended Frederick Community College, where he received an Bachelor's degree in general studies in 2008, and Hood College, where he earned a Bachelor of Arts degree in political science and history in 2013.
+He later attended Frederick Community College, where he received an associate's degree in general studies in 2008, and Hood College, where he earned a Bachelor of Arts degree in political science and history in 2013.
 Fair was the manager of New York, New York Salon in Frederick for 17 years until he left in 2021.
 Fair was also the chair of the Student Homelessness Initiative Partnership in 2021.

 Fair first got involved with politics in 2012, serving as a Frederick County campaign coordinator for Question 6.
 He later served as the vice-chair of the Frederick County Democratic Central Committee, and as the Frederick County Democratic Party campaign manager in 2014.
 In January 2017, Fair announced that he would run for the Frederick City Board of Aldermen.
 His candidacy was backed by county executive Jan Gardner, state senator Ron Young, and various county council members and city aldermen.
 His platform included improving the city's infrastructure, providing equitable services, and supporting a responsive government.
 He came in sixth place in the nonpartisan primary, receiving 10.2 percent of the vote.